Batuhan-Yalcin/JWT-Auth-Management/README.md

-# Secure-Auth-System
+# 🌟 Secure-Auth-System

 A robust, full-stack User Authentication and Management System built with **Spring Boot (Java)** and **React (JavaScript/TypeScript)**.
 This project implements secure authentication mechanisms using **JWT (JSON Web Tokens)** and integrates them with a modern, user-friendly React frontend.

-## 🔒 Features
+---

+## 📌 Project Overview
+This project provides a complete authentication system featuring:
-- JWT-based Authentication for secure API access.
+- ✅ Secure JWT Authentication for API communication.
-- Password hashing for enhanced security.
+- 🔑 Password hashing for user credentials protection.
-- User roles and authorization with Spring Security.
+- 👥 User roles and authorization handling with Spring Security.
-- Seamless API integration between frontend and backend.
+- 🔗 Seamless integration between backend and frontend.
-- Dynamic content management based on user roles.
-- Comprehensive JUnit testing for all backend services.
+- 📋 Comprehensive JUnit testing for backend services.

-## 📂 Project Structure
+- 💎 Aesthetic and responsive UI built with React and TailwindCSS.

+---

+## 🧰 Technologies Used
 ### Backend (Spring Boot)
 - Java 17
 - Spring Boot 3.x